AngelTerrones/V-Algol/README.md

 Directory Layout
 ----------------
 - `README.md`: This file.
-- `Algol`: CPU source file written in Verilog.
+- `hardware`: CPU source files written in Verilog.
 - `documentation`: LaTeX source files for the CPU manuals (TODO).
 - `software`: Support libraries for the CPU, in C.
 - `tests`: Test environment for the CPU.